tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 the payload of the "encrypted_client_hello" extension.
 The last parameter, `outer_hello`, is computed by serializing ClientHelloOuter with the "encrypted_client_hello" extension set to the empty string, i.e., the `extension_data` list has zero length.
-Note this serialization uses the ClientHello structure from Section 4.1.2 of {{RFC8446}}, which does not include the four-byte header included in the Handshake structure.
+This serialization uses the ClientHello structure from Section 4.1.2 of {{RFC8446}}, which does not include the four-byte header included in the Handshake structure.